realjck/realjck/README.md

 ## 📬 Let's Connect

-Feel free to reach out for any inquiries or work opportunities.
+Feel free to reach out for any inquiries or work opportunities:

 - LinkedIn: [linkedin.com/in/devjck/](https://www.linkedin.com/in/devjck/)
 - Portfolio: [devjck.fr](https://devjck.fr)